jamulussoftware/jamuluswebsite/wiki/en/en-Software-Manual.md

 {:.no_toc}

 This manual documents the Jamulus client appliction for use by musicians and singers using the software to connect to a server.
-If you wish to set up your own server, see the [Server Administrators' Manual](Server-Admin-Manual)

 <details markdown="1">